cambridge-cares/TheWorldAvatar/JPS_ACCESS_AGENT/README.md

 3. Also, please update the access agent image version in the dev stack to match the new version you are about to build and publish (../access-agent-dev-stack/docker-compose.yml)

 ### Building
-To build the Access Agent image, in docker-build directory run:
+To build the Access Agent image, in the docker-build directory run:
 ```
 docker-compose build
 ```